Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: Introduction

-The Markoff equation for general $\kappa$ is motivated by some surprising connections to other disciplines.
-Over $\bC$, the group action in Theorem \ref{thm:main1} mirrors that of the monodromy group of Painlev{\'e} VI equations on $\bC^2$ \cite{boalch} \cite{planat}.
+Investigation into the classical Markoff equation ($\kappa=0$) was historically motivated by Diophantine approximation.
+More precisely, the entries in solutions from $\bZ^3$, called \textit{Markoff numbers}, control the Markoff and Lagrange spectra \cite{markoff}.
+This phenomenon does not occur for nonzero $\kappa$---the more general Markoff equation has surprising connections to other disciplines.
+Over $\bC$, the group action in Theorem~\ref{thm:main1} mirrors that of the monodromy group of Painlev{\'e} VI equations on $\bC^2$ \cite{boalch} \cite{planat}.
 And over $\bF_p$ (and its extensions), the same group action mirrors that of Nielsen moves on $\text{SL}_2(\bF_p)$ generating pairs.
-Indeed, the small orbits indicated in (1--4) have been computed from both the Painlev{\`e} VI \cite{dubrovin} \cite{lisovyy} and $\text{SL}_2(\bF_p)$ \cite{mccullough} \cite{wanderley} perspectives without reference to one another.
+Indeed, the small orbits indicated in (1--4) have been computed from both the Painlev{\'e} VI \cite{dubrovin} \cite{lisovyy} and $\text{SL}_2(\bF_p)$ \cite{mccullough} \cite{wanderley} perspectives without reference to one another.

 Our motivation for considering arbitrary $\kappa$ is to determine Nielsen classes of $\text{SL}_2(\bF_p)$, the subject of the McCullough--Wanderley conjectures.
 The secondary result of this paper is the following, proved as a consequence of Theorem \ref{thm:main1}.